iterative/dvc.org/content/docs/command-reference/import-url.md

   default file name: `<file>.dvc`, where `<file>` is the desired file name of the imported data (`out`).

+- `--no-exec` - create `.dvc` file without actually downloading `url`.
+E.g. if file or directory already exist it can be used to skip download.
+  `dvc commit <out>.dvc` can be used to actually update it and save data.

 - `-h`, `--help` - prints the usage/help message, and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.

 - `-v`, `--verbose` - displays detailed tracing information.

-- `--no-exec` - Only create DVC-file without actually downloading it.

 ## Examples